 How Much Energy Does the Cloud Use?

-By its nature, the cloud has moved the infrastructure needs away from individual users and businesses and into concentrated data centers.
-Since nearly the entire world’s internet traffic flows through data centers, and that hardware uses electricity, these data centers are massive power sinks.
-In 2018, cloud data centers accounted for approximately 205 terawatt-hours (TWh) of electricity — 1% of the total electricity used around the world and more than that used by some countries, such as Thailand and Sweden.
+Nearly the entire world’s internet traffic flows through data centers.
+Those data centers are built with hardware that uses electricity, and thus are massive power sinks.
+In 2018, cloud data centers accounted for approximately 205 terawatt-hours (TWh) of electricity — one percent of the total electricity used around the world and more than that used by some countries, such as Thailand and Sweden.

 Unfortunately, energy use results in carbon emissions.
 While accurate data regarding the total carbon emissions of data centers worldwide doesn’t yet exist, some estimates suggest that data centers are responsible for 4.4 kg of carbon dioxide per kilowatt-hour (kWh).
 Since 205 TWh is equivalent to 205 billion kWh, total global carbon dioxide emissions for data centers can be estimated at 902 billion kg of carbon dioxide — as much as the aviation industry.